 Laufás is open in the summer months from 9am-9pm.

 This is my last blog in the Eyjafjörður series of blog.
-It is by all means not a complete guide to Eyjafjörður, only a few places I find very interesting in Eyjafjörður.
-There is so much more to see and do in this beautiful fjord.
+It is by all means not a complete guide to Eyjafjörður, only a few places I find very interesting to visit in this longest fjord of Iceland.